 - Inspect and document any pile driving or drilling operations.
 Verify that proper splicing methods are being used.

 - Before placement of concrete, check and document line, grade, elevation, dimensions, condition of forms, bracing, ties, and location of reinforcement.
-Ensure concrete is placed in accordance with the plans and specifications.
-Ensure uniform backfill compaction.
+Make sure concrete is placed in accordance with the plans and specifications.
+Check for uniform backfill compaction.

-- Ensure that construction of sound walls and sound wall barriers conforms to contract documents and authorized shop drawings.
+- Verify that construction of sound walls and sound wall barriers conforms to contract documents and authorized shop drawings.

 - Verify and document alignment, height, and spacing of posts and panels.
-If any sound wall settlement or misalignment occurs during or after construction, ensure that the defect is corrected.
+If any sound wall settlement or misalignment occurs during or after construction, make sure that the defect is corrected.

 Refer to appropriate sections of the special provisions and Standard Specifications for the basis of measurement and payment.
 Depending on the unit basis for payment, you may need to keep records of the installation of sound wall components, such as piles and reinforcement.
 Also, calculate any changes that result in increases or decreases in quantities.